jigx-com/jigx-docs-examples/docs/Components/progress-bar.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hoNceOmjQ1FfCmWR2Wf3b_pbar-colorl.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hoNceOmjQ1FfCmWR2Wf3b_pbar-colorl.PNG" size="80" width="1240" height="2500" position="center" caption="Progress bar colors" alt="Progress bar colors"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hoNceOmjQ1FfCmWR2Wf3b_pbar-colorl.PNG" size="80" position="center" caption="Progress bar colors" alt="Progress bar colors"}
 :::

 :::VerticalSplitItem
 In this example we change the `color` of the bar, break the bar up by using `steps` and change the thickness of the bar using the `size` property.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-color.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-color.jigx).
 :::
 ::::